AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Daily workflow (do-along)
-Use this when starting a day or a task.
+Use this at the start of a day or task.
+It keeps your branch current, your commits small, your PRs ready, and your cleanup automatic.

 1) Sync main and dependencies
 ```bash